 Stop giving your money and your power away

-Honestly, if you pay your recurring bills with a credit card you should switch to paying them with KOHO.
-It can save you up to 2.4% on those bills.
+Honestly, if you pay your groceries and transportation with a credit card you should switch to paying them with KOHO.
+It can save you up to 2% on those bills.
 You want songs on repeat, not credit card surcharges.

 Adulting Challenge: Since you’re already used to paying $15 a month, put that money in your KOHO savings account to start building an emergency fund.